vngnzz/Lockeweb-Companion/README.md

 - automatic browser launch;
 - local server included;
 - direct GitHub link inside the app;
+- public npm registry fix to avoid dependency installation errors on other PCs;
+- no `package-lock.json` with internal URLs;
+- local `.npmrc` file included to force `https://registry.npmjs.org/`;
+- `abrir_lockeweb.bat` installs dependencies using the official public npm registry;
 - no login;
 - no required external service;
 - no ROM or save modification.